meghanlacoste/FrequencyTable/README.md

 //  is to be used.
 //
 //  THE calcMethod VARIABLE MUST BE SET USING THE "set" AND "get" METHODS
-//
-// THERE ARE SEVERAL METHODS THAT WILL HAVE TO CHANGE IN THIS CLASS TO ALLOW THE
-// CALCULATION OF STANDARD DEVIATION USING THE FREQUENCY TABLE METHOD AS WELL.
-// PLEASE CONSIDER THE CHANGES THAT YOU WILL HAVE TO MAKE TO:
-//   - addNewDataItem (precondition -  calculation method is set)
-//   - calcAverage    (precondition -  data added, & calculation method is set)
-//   - calcVariance   (precondition -  average calculated, data added, & calculation method is set)

     public void setCalcMethod(int how2calculate) {